swegroup2/IDB/README.md

 # Poupon.me
 ## Setting up
-- Install Docker
+1. Install Docker
-- Run `make`
+2. Run `make`
-- A Docker container will be created and started
+3. A Docker container will be created and started.
+If you've already built the container once, it will be restarted.
+To force a rebuild, run `make clean-docker` first.
-- Run `make` again to restart the existing container
-- Now you can issue the commands under "Building"
+4. Now you can issue the commands under "Building"

 ## Building
-- To deploy: `make deploy`
+- To deploy: `make deploy`.
 - To build react app: `make react-build`
 - To test react locally: `make react-test`
 - To test Flask locally: `make flask-test`